cultuurnet/stoplight-docs-best-practices/docs/API design/Error-responses.md

 ## JSON body

-Error responses should always include a JSON body that confirms to [RFC7807](https://datatracker.ietf.org/doc/html/rfc7807), also known as a "problem detail".
+Error responses should always include a JSON body that conforms to [RFC7807](https://datatracker.ietf.org/doc/html/rfc7807), also known as a "problem detail".

 publiq APIs should use at least the 3 following properties defined by the standard: